Ambivalence (Neon Genesis Evangelion): Themes

+According to Eilenberger, Gendo's reaction to Shinji's protest demonstrates how, in his and other characters' vision, children have little value and are treated according to a "deficit view".
+Writers Nathan Visser and Adam Barkman also noted that Shinji shows how little he cares about his life during the fight.
+According to academic Yuuki Namba, by refusing to fight Shinji "runs away" from the pilot role again, as he did in the fourth episode, "Hedgehog's Dilemma".
+For scholars Laura Cabassa and Matteo Caparrini, Shinji has to face the fact that "he's piloting something capable of cruel destruction and annihilation beyond imagining".
+As noted by academic Giuseppe Gatti, in order to defeat its enemy, Eva-01 manifests against the will of his children "animal characteristics". Álvaro Arbonés wrote that Shinji's Eva, with whom he identifies and who is an extension of his body, is "a vicious entity that enjoys murdering, devouring his enemies, and putting on a vomit-inducing spectacle".
+Academic Philip Brophy compared the battle to that of the second episode, "The Beast".
+At the end of "The Beast", Shinji sees the reflection of his Eva-01 and screams in terror when he realizes "what his Eva has become"; according to Brophy, "Ambivalence" repeats "this terrifying identification with the Self as Other".

-According to the academic Cristopher Smith, while Shinji previously performed masculine violence on the Angels on behalf of society, he cannot perform the same violence on his friends; while the relationship between the pilot and the robot is usually the fulfillment of power masculine fantasies in mecha genre, in "Ambivalence" it becomes a mechanism of trauma, forcing Shinji to watch his "second skin" perform violence he does not desire.
-According to Evangelion Chronicle, the fight is more like a "bizarre massacre" than a battle, and the use of Dummy System depicts Nerv as an evil organization that is difficult to trust, following and amplifying the trend inaugurated by the anime series Mobile Suit Gundam, which in 1979 proposed a scenario questioning the classic model of the good and righteous against bad guys.
+According to the academic Cristopher Smith, while Shinji previously performed violent hegemonic masculinity on the Angels on behalf of society in the series, he cannot perform the same violence on his friends; while the relationship between the pilot and the robot is usually the fulfillment of power masculine fantasies in mecha genre, in "Ambivalence" it becomes a mechanism of trauma, forcing Shinji to watch his "second skin" perform violence he does not desire.
+According to Evangelion Chronicle, the fight is more like a "bizarre massacre" than a battle, and the use of Dummy System depicts Nerv as an evil organization that is difficult to trust, following and amplifying the trend inaugurated by the anime series Mobile Suit Gundam, which in 1979 proposed a scenario questioning the classic model of the good and righteous against bad guys. Álvaro Arbonés compared Anno's violence and brutality to the works of Yoshiyuki Tomino, particularly Space Runaway Ideon, with which Evangelion shares a tragic and "dark" atmosphere.
 Virginie Nebbia also said the gory, blood-filled scenes of the battle destroy the expectations of the classic mecha audience.
 According to Nebbia, the conflict between Gendo and Shinji represents a generational divide, in which Gendo's idea that the end justifies the means conflicts with Shinji's youthful idealism and rebellion.